200413-java-spark/project-1-sutter/README.md

 # Project 1
 This application is an ETL batch processor that extracts data from a file, transforms the data using Apache Spark's Resilient Distributed Dataset (RDD), and loads the transformed data into an SQL database.
-The input file is in CSV format and has 7,997 rows.
-Each row contains information on a U.S. government real estate lease.
+The input file is in CSV format and has 7,997 rows; each row contains information on a U.S. government real estate lease.
 The batch process reduces the dataset to determine the total number of U.S. government leases for each U.S. state.
-The results of the batch process are stored in a PostgreSQL database.
+The resulting output is persisted to an SQL database.
 The application also includes REST services which provide the status of the batch process, a mechanism for triggering the batch process, and a view of the generated results of the batch process.

-## Design
-### Architecture
-### Batch
-### Services

 ## Build
-### Java
+#### Package Maven Project:
     mvn clean package

 ## Usage